Altoros/s1p-bosh-lab/create_bosh_release/README.md

 ### Update the router spec

 Open the file `jobs/router/spec` in a text editor and add the following content to it:

+* Tip if using vim using `dG` will delete contents of file if on first line.
+To get to top line `g`, and to get to front of line `|`.
+To insert `i`, and to save `ZZ` or `:wq`.
+There are vim experts all around you please ask if you need some help.

 ```file=~/greeter-release/jobs/router/spec
 ---